dusanvudragovic/dusanvudragovic.github.io/rpms/index.markdown

 layout:     default
 group:      rpms
 navigation: true
+created:    28 Jun 2014
+modified:   12 Aug 2014
 ---

 <div class="bs-docs-section" markdown="1">
     <div class="row">
         <div class="col-lg-6">
             <div class="page-header">
-                <h5 id="tables">knock</h5>
+                <h4 id="tables">knock</h4>
             </div>
             <div class="bs-component">
                 <table class="table table-striped table-hover">
                     <thead>
                     {{ 'The knock package contains client (knock), daemon (knockd), and corresponding init.d script.
-Knockd is a [port- knocking](http://en.wikipedia.org/wiki/Port_knocking) process that listens all network traffic at the link-layer level.
+Knockd is a [port-knocking](http://en.wikipedia.org/wiki/Port_knocking) process that listens all network traffic at the link-layer level.
 Once it detects a specific sequence of port-hits, it runs a command defined in its configuration file.
 Usually this command opens up hole in a firewall for access.
 Knock is a port-knock client.
 It allows sending of TCP/UDP packets, creating a specific sequence of port-hits on the listening server.
 More information about Knock is available at [Knock project web site](http://www.zeroflux.org/projects/knock/).
 Knock source code is hosted on [Knock GitHub repository](https://github.com/jvinet/knock/).' | markdownify }} </thead>
                     <tbody>
                       <tr>
                         <td>knock-0.6.1-1</td>